Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 Once saved, all the specific items can be checked in the main menu `Bulk import files` on the main sidebar.

-### Assistant to create or update a template
+### Assistant to create or update a mapping

-An assistant is available to create or update a template via the second sub-menu.
+An assistant is available to create or update a mapping via the second sub-menu.
 Simply choose a directory where the files you want to import are located, create your mapping and save it.